 Lucy’s fossil was discovered in Ethiopia in 1974.
 The skeleton of the small female hominin is one of the best examples ever found and confirms that our ancestors walked upright, even though they were not capable of walking long distances on the ground, proving that this feature came into the human lineage long before the development of a bigger brain.

-Don’t miss the chance of getting inside the small room decorated in a Japanese modern style, but no reason to be afraid of the floor shaking suddenly!
+Don’t miss the chance to get inside the small room decorated in a Japanese modern style, but no reason to be afraid of the floor shaking suddenly!

 Behind the Scenes Tour

-What most people who visit the Natural History Museum of London don’t know is that the museum also offers a Behind the Scenes Tour, and on this tour, you are able to visit the Spirit Collections, composed of preserved natural specimens.
+What most people who visit the Natural History Museum of London don’t know is that the museum also offers a Behind the Scenes Tour.
+On this tour, you are able to visit the Spirit Collections, composed of preserved natural specimens.

 Located in the Darwin Center, the Spirit Collection counts 27 kilometers of shelves and over 23 million specimens!
 Each category of animal has a floor, but indeed, the highlight of the tour is the Tank Room, where they keep the larger specimens.